 It could involve loss of life and property unprecedented in peacetime and undermine America’s fundamental sense of security, as did the Soviet atomic bomb test in 1949.

+Like Pearl Harbor, the event would divide our past and future into a before and after.
 The United States might respond with draconian measures scaling back civil liberties, allowing wider surveillance of citizens, detention of suspects and use of deadly force.

 More violence could follow, either future terrorist attacks or U.S. counterattacks.
 Belatedly, Americans would judge their leaders negligent for not addressing terrorism more urgently."